elmunoz42/ServerBlaster/README.md

 ## Description

 _By using search and counting functions this app can help the user find any word within the given text.
-It will also say how many case sensitive and non-case sensitive matches there where.
-It also allows the user to replace text for case sensitive matches.
+It will say how many case sensitive and non-case sensitive matches there where, and it will also allow the user to replace (case sensitive) text with a given replacement.

 ## Specifications